Castlederg St Eugene's GAC

 Castlederg St Eugene's (Caisleán na Deirge Naoimh Eoghain) is a Gaelic Athletic Association club.
 The club is based in Castlederg in County Tyrone, Northern Ireland.

 The club concentrates on Gaelic football, while Mná Na Deirge provides for ladies Gaelic football.

 History

-Formation of the club

-The club was formed in 1975 under the name Naomh Eoghan Caislean na Deirge and has been in continuous existence ever since.

-1975 - 2005

-For the most part of the club's existence they have played their adult football at Junior level.
+The club was formed in 1975 under the name Naomh Eoghan Caisleán na Deirge C.L.G.
+For the most part of the club's existence, they have played their adult football at Junior level.
 However they were promoted to Intermediate football in 1980 and remained at that level until 1983.
 They were again successful at gaining promotion in 1989 and stayed in the Intermediate grade until 1993.
-In 2001 they won their first adult title when their Reserve team annexed the Junior Reserve Championship, beating Newtownstewart at Drumquin.
+In 2001, they won their first adult title when their Reserve team won the Junior Reserve Championship, beating Newtownstewart at Drumquin.